Contact Us Lodging Dining

 Quick Steps

-2. Initially, blend at a slow speed, combining in the small oil amounts at a time until all of the oil is in the mix.
+- Initially, blend at a slow speed, combining in the small oil amounts one at a time until all of the oil is in the mix.

-3. Gradually, turn the mixer to a medium speed allowing all ingredients to combine.
+- Gradually, turn the mixer to a medium speed, allowing all ingredients to combine.

-4. Store in an air-tight container in the refrigerator until ready to serve – transfer from container to dressing pitcher for the table.
+- Store in an air-tight container in the refrigerator until ready to serve – transfer from container to dressing pitcher for the table.
 The vinaigrette will hold nicely in the fridge for 5-7 days.
-If separating occurs, simple mix again.
+If separating occurs, simply mix again.